-The Reversing Machine is an exhibition designed by artists Sam Belinfante and Simon Lewandowski.
-At the exhibition’s core is the machine itself; a self-reversing mechanical power source*.
+The Reversing Machine is a work designed by artists Sam Belinfante and Simon Lewandowski.
+At its core is the machine itself; a self-reversing mechanical power source*.
 Any object attached will turn at a steady rate for a set time, then stop and be set into reverse – a mechanical palindrome.

 Commissioned by Art Laboratory Berlin in 2012, the machine has expanded into an ongoing research project.
-For their contribution to A New Reality at The Tetley, Belinfante and Lewandowski reconstruct this collective work, incorporating fresh elements in response to the new venue.
-They have also developed individual works which reflect on their collaboration and on the concerns that generated The Reversing Machine.
-These include Accordion a new two-part film by Belinfante shot on 16mm film and SETTER a palindromic multiple by Lewandowski.
+For their contribution to A New Reality at The Tetley, Belinfante and Lewandowski reconstructed this collective work, incorporating fresh elements in response to the new venue.
+They also developed individual works which reflect on their collaboration and on the concerns that generated The Reversing Machine.
+These included Accordion a new two-part film by Belinfante shot on 16mm film and SETTER a palindromic multiple by Lewandowski.

 A repertoire of satellite devices driven by The Reversing Machine act out and reflect ways in which we are able to perceive the flow and passage of time through the action of things and forces in the world.
 Devices choreographed by the machine include adapted record players, household light fittings, slide projectors and a variety of sculptural automata.

-Central to the installation is a pair of turntables driven by the machine which plays a repertoire of specially composed vinyl records.
-This is The Palindrone Jukebox.
+Central to the Leeds installation was a pair of turntables driven by the machine which played a repertoire of specially composed vinyl records - The Palindrone Jukebox.

 Artists that have produced compositions for The Palindrone Jukebox include: